BookStackApp/website/content/blog/bookstack-release-v23-02.md

 **Upgrade Notices**

 - **PHP Version Requirement Change** - The minimum supported PHP version has changed from PHP 7.4 to PHP 8.0.2 in this release.
-Please see the [version-specific update instructions](/docs/admin/updates/#updating-to-v2302-or-higher) for this release for guidance on updating PHP.
+Please see the [v23.02 version-specific update instructions](/docs/admin/updates/#updating-to-v2302-or-higher) for guidance on updating PHP.
-- **Logical Theme System Event Change** - The `commonmark_environment_configure` event argument and return type has changed.
-Please [see the event definition](https://github.com/BookStackApp/BookStack/blob/b88b1bef2c0cf74627c5122b656dfabc2d5f23ee/app/Theming/ThemeEvents.php#L63-L71) to understand the new types.
+- **Logical Theme System Event Change** - The `commonmark_environment_configure` event argument and return types have changed.
+Please [see the event definition](https://github.com/BookStackApp/BookStack/blob/b88b1bef2c0cf74627c5122b656dfabc2d5f23ee/app/Theming/ThemeEvents.php#L63-L71) to understand the new types if using this logical theme system event.

 <!-- {{<yt W7I2Hlcj1QA>}} -->